thaonguyen2601/SQL_practice/README.md

     GROUP BY hour
     ORDER BY total DESC LIMIT 5;

-  4/ Find out Top 10 photos with specific hashtags, the users who posted those photos and the following likes (for ex: to identify the winners of a marketing contest)
+  4/ Find out Top 10 photos with specific hashtags, the users who posted those photos and the following likes (for ex: to identify the winners of a marketing contest).
   In this case we use 2 hashtags: fun (id: 13), party (id: 17)

     SELECT users.username, photos.id, photos.image_url,